-[ Read: Health Benefits Of Grits ]
+[ Read: 4 Nutritional Benefits Of Grits ]

 Grits again beat oatmeal when it comes to low-fat content.
 One cup of cooked grits contains only 1 gram of fat while one cup of cooked oatmeal contains 3.5 grams of fat.
 According to the International Journal of Obesity and Related Metabolic Disorders, since the calorific value of fat is high, foods with high fat content can prove to be detrimental in weight loss.
 So, if you are looking for foods with less fat content, grits is a better option.